ethanchiu10/notes/amd17-mix-calc.md

 # ISSUE 1 - BEFORE COMPLETING THE FULL SELECTION

-## STAGE 1
+## EXAMPLE - STAGE 1
-But, when the user is selecting the genre in Stage 1, they should not hear 'A-1-1-1', they should hear simply 'A'.
+When the user is selecting the genre in Stage 1, they should not hear 'A-1-1-1', they should hear simply 'A'.

-## STAGE 2
+## EXAMPLE - STAGE 2
 And for example, if a user selected Genre A, and they are now in Stage 2 selecting between night or day, they should not hear A-1-1-1 or A-2-1-1, they should hear simply A-1 or A-2.

-In this way, we actually need the following mixes as well:
+In this way, we actually need the following mixes for stages 1 to 3:

 ```
 A           B           C           D           E           F